edorado93/edorado93.github.io/_posts/2016-03-04-life-lessons.md

 Recently I've been reading about this new kind of job profile for remote workers and developers and it's known as a *digital nomad.*

-A digital nomad is like a normal developer except he does not stay in one place for a long time.
+<b>Note:</b> A digital nomad is like a normal developer except he does not stay in one place for a long time.
 Instead, they keeps moving from one place to another like a *nomad.* Learning about problems people face, building solutions for them, and most of all, traveling a lot.
+{: .notice--info}

 Sounds fun right?
 Do you have what it takes to quit your day job and become a digital nomad?